February 7, 2020

-Squads are small, cross-functional, self-organized teams dedicated to individual areas of product development, e.g Integrations, Payments, Core Features, Innovations, etc. The whole idea of Squads has its roots in the Agile—the approach emphasizing iterative and incremental development.
+Squads are small, cross-functional, self-organized teams dedicated to individual areas of product development, e.g Integrations, Payments, Core Features, Innovations, etc. The whole idea of Squads has its roots in Agile—the approach emphasizing iterative and incremental development.
 The teams, usually no bigger than eight people, have precisely defined responsibilities and a great deal of autonomy.

 There should be alignment in different phases of the implementation, and giving the Squad an opportunity, a certain amount of autonomy, to move within the boundaries that we had previously defined, to make sure all Squads are moving together, aligned with the direction of the company, but all Squads are working on their particular functionalities to complement each other—to achieve a certain vision, both the quarterly and the longer-term one, too - Amr says.

-A Squad usually includes a full-stack team with deep knowledge of usability and design: a frontend developer, QA specialist, a backend developer, UX/UI designer, and a product owner.
+A Squad usually includes a full-stack team with deep knowledge of usability and design: a frontend developer, a QA specialist, a backend developer, a UX/UI designer, and a product owner.
 It’s like a little start-up working on a core element of your product.